wp-plugins/icontact-widget/readme.txt

 <h3>Simple iContact Signup Form Installation on Your Blog</h3>

-> <strong>This great plugin requires an <a href="http://bit.ly/icontact-email-marketing" rel="nofollow">iContact account</a>.
-Sign up for free today.
+__Note: Plugin requires an <a href="http://bit.ly/icontact-email-marketing" rel="nofollow">iContact account</a>.__

 Add the iContact 'Automatic Sign-up Form' to your sidebar with this widget.
 Simply paste the code from the form you created in iContact into this widget.
 Your form will be converted into HTML (instead of Javascript, which takes more time to load).

+### iContact Widget Configuration Options

-Change the width of your form, the submit button text, and more!
-(Check out the screenshot.)
+* Change the width of your form
+* Change the submit button text
+* Choose which page to redirect users to upon successful completion
+* Open the form in a new window

-Includes __shortcode support__ -- add an iContact form in any page or post by typing `[iContact]` inside the page or post content.
+The plugin includes __shortcode support__ -- add an iContact form into your page or post!

 == Screenshots ==